-Cross River Rail is a proposed rail line between Dutton Park and Bowen Hills, two major suburbs of Brisbane, Queensland, Australia.
+Cross River Rail is a new rail line under construction between Dutton Park and Bowen Hills, two major suburbs of Brisbane, Queensland, Australia.

-The line will provide a new north-south rail connection across the Brisbane River and relieve the congestion on the Brisbane city rail network.
+The line will provide a new north-south rail connection beneath the Brisbane River and relieve the congestion on the Brisbane city rail network.

-It also announced a special authority named Cross River Rail Delivery Authority to lead the development, procurement and delivery of the project.
+Cross River Rail Delivery Authority (CRRDA) is the lead agency for the development, procurement and delivery of the Cross River Rail project.

 Cross River Rail project background

-Most of the new rail infrastructure projects in South East Queensland (SEQ) from the past 15 years have been concentrated on improving connections to the outer suburbs of Brisbane.
-Some of the major projects include Moreton Bay Rail Link, the Springfield line, and the extension of the Gold Coast line to Varsity Lakes.
+Most of the new rail infrastructure projects in SEQ in the past two decades have been concentrated on improving connections to the outer suburbs of Brisbane.
+Some of the major projects include the Redcliffe Peninsula Line (formerly known as Moreton Bay Rail Link), the Springfield Line and the extension of the Gold Coast line to Varsity Lakes.